MINDFUL YOGA & QIGONG

 • One of the benefits of joining the sangha is having community support to integrate the teachings into daily life.

-Community Satsangs are offered twice per series.
+Community Satsangs are offered twice per series and are only available to full series members.

 • Each membership includes personalized support in the form of one 50-minute mentorship, private yoga, or CranioSacral session to connect to your embodied wisdom.